How to Beat Frustration and Be in Control of Your Emotions

 Try not to think about anything else than your breathing.
 Listen and hear the air coming in through yours nostrils and coming out whistling through your mouth.
 For this quiet moment nothing else exists only you and your breathing.

 After pulling yourself together and coming back to this particular moment, you can now think about what's happened.

 To handle your frustration you have to identify its origin first.
 Your frustration can be internal (cognitive dissonance, lack of skills, social phobia) or external (traffic jam, bad weather, boss yelling at you).
-Be honest with yourself and think if you can actually control the situation or is it out of your hands.
+Be honest with yourself and think if you can actually control the situation or if it is out of your hands.

 To handle your frustration you have to identify its origin first.

 The real cause of our irritation is sometimes hard to spot.
 If your outbursts are regular or rather extreme, chances are you've been living with a ticking bomb inside of you for a very long time.
-Even though something specific might trigger your flare-up, it only is a symptom of a deeper problem.
+Even though something specific might trigger your flare-up, it is only a symptom of a deeper problem.
 If the reasons are not clear to you and you feel overwhelmed, go to the next step.

 3. Dig out its cause by writing

 Stream-of-consciousness longhand writing is a very effective way to shovel the mud out of your head.
 Give your inner editor a break and write non-stop for 10-30 minutes or until you feel calm again.
 Concentrate on writing about how you feel, what is happening to you physically and mentally when you are frustrated like this.